Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Centralized Hybrid Beamforming

 \begin{proof} The proof is provided in Appendix \ref{AP.2} \end{proof} \end{thm} The result stated in Theorem \ref{analog_BF_solution} provides the optimized vectorized unconstrained analog beamformer.
-Operation $\mbox{unvec}(\mbox{vec}(\bmW_b))$ is required to reshape it into correct dimensions.
-To projects its elements on the set $\mathcal{P}_b$, we normalize its amplitude to unit-norm with $\angle\cdot$ and pass it through the quantizer such that $\bmW_b = \mathbb{Q}_b(\angle\bmW_b(m,n)) \in \mathcal{P}_b, \forall m,n$.
-We remark that such operation result into optimality loss, which depends on the resolution of the phase-shifts, and will be evaluated in in Section \ref{simulazioni}.
+Operation $\mbox{unvec}(\mbox{vec}(\bmW_b))$ is required to reshape it into the correct dimensions.
+To projects its elements on the set $\mathcal{P}_b$, we do $\bmW_b = \mathbb{Q}_b(\angle\bmW_b(m,n)) \in \mathcal{P}_b, \forall m,n$.
+Note that such operation results in optimality loss, which depends on the resolution of the phase shifts, and will be evaluated in Section \ref{simulazioni}.